informatics-isi-edu/ermrest/ermrest/trunk/REST-API.md

 - _parent path_ `/` _filter_

-after which the combined path denotes a filtered subset of the entities denoted by _parent path_ where the _filter_ evaluates to a true value.
-The filter expression language is specified later in this document.
+after which the combined path denotes a filtered subset of the entities denoted by _parent path_ where the _filter_ expressed in the [filter language](#filter-language) evaluates to a true value.
 The accumulative affect of several filter path elements is a logical conjunction of all the filtering criteria in those elements.
+It is also intuitive to think of a chain of filter elements as a filtering pipeline or sieve, each eliminating data which does not match the filter criteria.

 #### Entity Link